FabienDeborde/100-days-of-code/log.md

 **Thoughts**: So so glad I can finally code again.
 Last week was a nightmare of business and planning, but now I should be able to focus on training more.

 **Link(s) to work**:

+### Day 56: March 22, Wednesday
+**Today's Progress**: Spend some time working on a new component for my Meteor React app.

+**Thoughts**: The project is getting bigger and I wonder if I'm using the "best practice" or not.
+Getting more and more files, folders etc...

+**Link(s) to work**:

+### Day 57: March 23, Thursday
+**Today's Progress**: Finished the design of my component and its markup.

+**Thoughts**: Definitely wondering if I'm doing this the right way.
+Specially how to style my components.
+I made a style folder with my sass being preprocessed by prepros since Meteor can't do it and it doesn't feel right...

+**Link(s) to work**:

+### Day 58: March 24, Friday
+**Today's Progress**: Going back to some basic React learning to better understand some fundamental concepts.

+**Thoughts**: Felt overwhelmed by the learning of Meteor/MongoDB/React all at the same time so going back to the roots of React and gonna make some small projects to better understand it.

+**Link(s) to work**: